thor314/pazk/n-pazk-ch3.md

 #note #pazk #cryptography
 A short chapter covering preliminaries like the Schwartz Zippel Lemma, multilinear functions, low degree extensions, and several conceptual clarifications.
 ## key stuff
-- interactive proof system definition: a pair of algorithms V,P, with sufficiently smol completeness and soundness error
+- interactive proof system definition: a pair of algorithms V,P, with sufficiently small completeness and soundness error
 - Argument system definition - an IP that is sound against polynomial time prover adversaries (computational soundness)
 - Schwartz zippel lemma - gives upper bounds on multivariate polynomial collisions
 - Multilinear polynomials - our main character in the next chapter